marcostolosa/volatility3/doc/source/getting-started-linux-tutorial.rst

         0x7fde0010      Linux version 4.15.0-72-generic (buildd@lcy01-amd64-026) (gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1)) #81-Ubuntu SMP Tue Nov 26 12:20:02 UTC 2019 (Ubuntu 4.15.0-72.81-generic 4.15.18)

-The above command helps us to find the memory dump's kernel version and the distribution version.
-Now using the above banner we can search for the needed ISF file from the ISF server.
+The above command helps us identify the kernel version and distribution from the memory dump.
-If an ISF file cannot be found then, follow the instructions on :ref:`getting-started-linux-tutorial:Procedure to create symbol tables for linux`.
-After that, place the ISF file under the ``volatility3/symbols/linux`` directory.
+Using this information, follow the instructions in :ref:`getting-started-linux-tutorial:Procedure to create symbol tables for linux` to generate the required ISF file.

-.. tip:: Use the banner text which is most repeated to search on the ISF Server.
+Once created, place the file under the ``volatility3/symbols`` directory so that Volatility3 can recognize it automatically.

 linux.pslist
 ~~~~~~~~~~~~